Guide to vision care benefits for First Nations and Inuit

 3.1 Eligible services

-To be eligible for eyewear within the frequency guidelines (section 3.2), the client must obtain a prescription from a licensed vision care professional qualified to do so under applicable provincial or territorial legislation and regulations.
+To be eligible for eyewear within the frequency guidelines (section 3.2 Corrective eyewear frequency guidelines), the client must have a valid prescription from a licensed vision care professional qualified to do so under applicable provincial or territorial legislation and regulations.
 The prescription must correct for one or more of the following conditions:

 - refractive error (myopia, hypermetropia and/or astigmatism)